 Infrastructure Investment Program

-The Australian Government has committed over $75 billion for the next 10 years to transport infrastructure across Australia, of which a substantial component is under the Infrastructure Investment Program.
+The Australian Government has committed more than $75 billion over the next 10 years to transport infrastructure across Australia as part of its rolling infrastructure plan, of which a substantial component is under the Infrastructure Investment Program.

 The Department of Infrastructure, Regional Development and Cities is working with every Australian State and Territory to build much-needed infrastructure across a number of individual funding programs.

-This significant investment is a crucial part of the Government’s strategy to boost economic growth and create new jobs.
+This significant investment is a crucial part of the Government’s strategy to strengthen the economy, bust congestion in our cities, and make rural roads safer and more efficient.

 Search for a place or project